jscott1984/MyPortfolio/HelloWorld/ReadMe.md

 # Overview

-The project show how you write “Hello World” in command prompt on windows 10.
+The project show how you write “Hello World” in c++ and display the messsage in command prompt on windows 10.
 The “iostream” provide cout for the text and “using namespace std” is used so you don’t need to use “std::cout.”

 [Software Demo Video](https://youtu.be/_tEBheq-Ca0)